ironsheep/P2-FLASH-FS/README.md

 ```

-### work with files on flash as you would normally
+### Work with files on flash as you would normally

 Now that your filesystem is mounted you are free to do normal file operations.
 The filesystem API is very similar to the ANSI-C file handling API so this all should feel pretty natural to you.